-A. Justification for a further action programme
+Justification for a further action programme

-- Although the specific measures contained in Annex II of the New Action Programme 1982-1985 did not enable the Commission to achieve the desired improvements as regards equality in practice between men and women in its employ, they nevertheless made a large number of officials at all levels aware of the problem and of the long way still to go before equal treatment becomes a reality. - 2.
-The specific measures that have been applied led to the transformation of the former Committee for Equality for Men and Women into the joint Committee on Equal Opportunities for Women and Men (COPEC), and made it possible to lay the foundations for an overall strategy for a positive action programme integrated into the context of staff policy. - 3.
-The implementation of this programme must also set up an example in this area at Community level, within the meaning of the Council Recommendation (1).
+- 1. Although the specific measures contained in Annex II to the New Action Programme 1982-85 did not enable the Commission to achieve the desired improvements as regards equality in practice between men and women in its employ, they nevertheless made a large number of officials at all level aware of the problem and of the long way still to go before equal treatment becomes a reality. - 2.
+The specific measures that have been applied led to the transformation of the former Committee for Equality for Men and Women into the joint Committee on Equal Opportunities for Women and Men (Copec), and made it possible to lay the foundations for an overall strategy for a positive action programme integrated into the context of staff policy. - 3.
+The implementation of this programme must also set up an example in this area at Community level, within the meaning of the Council recommendation of 13 December 1984 on the promotion of positive action for women.

-B. The new context
+The new context

-- Following a proposal from the COPEC, the Commission recently decided to commission a study from three independent experts.
-The results are expected for the end of 1986 and will constitute the diagnosis and the guidelines for a positive action programme to be implemented over the next few years.

-- 2. Continuing the action programme for 1982/1985, the new programme will also include positive actions in the following areas :
+- 1. Following a proposal from the Copec, the Commission recently decided to commission a study from three independent experts.
+The results are expected for the end of 1986 and will constitute the diagnosis and the guidelines for a positive action programme to be implemented over the next few years. - 2.
+Continuing the action programme for 1982-85, the new programme will also include positive actions in the following areas:

 - recruitment

 - training

 - career advancement

 - conditions of employment and

 - social infrastructure.